Imprisoned Journalists

 (January–December 2025)

-RFE/RL reports in 24 languages to 18 countries, reaching nearly 50 million people every week.
+RFE/RL reports in 24 languages to 18 countries, reaching more than 44 million people every week.

 We report in 18 countries and 24 languages across Europe, Eurasia, Central Asia, and the Near East.